 Recommendations include the following: (a) The present positivistic paradigm must be expanded to incorporate new theory development, multiple methodological approaches, and multifaceted value systems, in short, to accommodate the changes taking place in the profession; (b) the profession's elite should recognize their leadership responsibility to others involved in the profession and discipline-at-large, and actively work with a third party mediator to accommodate changes taking place within the profession; (c) values clarification is recommended as required curriculum for all members of the profession; (d) a clear definition for terminology is warranted, as words are presently skewed by the transition taking place in the profession (for example, aversive, punishment); and (e) more research is necessary in interdisciplinary and intradisciplinary studies.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Yuskauskas, Anita, "Conflict in the developmental disabilities profession: Perspectives on treatment approaches, ethics, and paradigms" (1992).
 Counseling and Human Services - Dissertations.
-Paper 38.
+38.